shashi1273/Dremio-Workshop/content/40-Explore Data & Create Virtual Datasets/401-finding-dataset.md

 <div style="text-align: left">

    <ol>
-       <li> Dremio’s integrated data catalog allows us to search for datasets by simply typing a string on the search box.
+       <li> Dremio’s integrated data catalog allows us to search for datasets by simply typing a string in the search box.
 Once we type in the string, it will automatically provide a list of available datasets matching our search term.</li>
 </br>
        Navigate to the <b>“Search Catalog”</b> bar at the top of the screen.
 In the search catalog box, enter <b>Taxi</b>.